Cosmetic Tattooing often referred to as Permanent Makeup which implies

 Does it hurt?

-There can be some mild discomfort but I use topical anaesthetics to ensure
+There can be some mild discomfort but I use a wide variety of contemporary

 Will I need time off work?